Detecting the skewness of data from the five-number summary and its application in meta-analysis: Detecting the skewness from the five-number summary

-As mentioned earlier, for the clinical data reported with the whole or part of the five-number summary, we are interested in testing whether or not the underlying distribution follows a normal distribution.
-When the normality assumption does not hold, the data will often be skewed, which is, in fact, one main reason why researchers may choose to report the five-number summary.
+As sketched in Figure \ref{fig:meta_procedure}, to handle the clinical studies reported with the whole or part of the five-number summary, the first and foremost thing is to detect whether or not the data follow a normal distribution.
+When the normality assumption does not hold, the reported data from the clinical study were often skewed, which is, in fact, one main reason why researchers had preferred to report the five-number summary.
 In this section, we will formulate the null and alternative hypotheses for detecting the skewness of data under the three common scenarios, and then construct their test statistics, as well as derive their null distributions and the critical regions.